Robin Das: Career

 Das plays as a batsman.
 He scored 200 not out in an under-16 match in July 2018.
 He made his Twenty20 debut 20 September 2020, for Essex in the 2020 t20 Blast.
 In 2022, he was a substitute fielder for England in a match against New Zealand at Lord's.
 He made his List A debut on 5 August 2022, for Essex in the 2022 Royal London One-Day Cup.
 In January 2023, he was signed by the Dhaka Dominators to play for them in the 2022–23 Bangladesh Premier League.

+He made his first-class cricket debut on 26 May 2023 as Essex played against Ireland at Chelmsford.

 Personal life

 Das is from East London, and is a British Bangladeshi.
 His family are from the Sylhet Division of Bangladesh.
 His brother Jonathan has played cricket for the Essex Second XI and Cambridge University.
 As of 2023, Das was studying history.